Grades 9 - 12

 For three weeks each January, you'll take a deep dive into a particular area of study.
 You can explore your interests through intensive courses, trips, internships, and/or a project of your own design—gaining experience, knowledge, skills, and new perspectives along the way.

 See the big picture: Thesis Project

-By the end of your junior year, you'll complete a Thesis Project to explore a Humanities, STEM, or Arts topic through a rigorous, research-driven process.
+During your junior or senior year, you'll complete a Thesis Project to explore a Humanities, STEM, or Arts topic through a rigorous, research-driven process.
 The end result will be as personal as it is intellectually rich.

 Make it personal:

 Seminar is a full-credit class where you'll connect what you're learning in the classroom with what you're experiencing in your day-to-day life.

 The integrated approach to Seminar and College Counseling also gives you the time and the guidance to take stock of your ambitions, strengths, and challenges.
 We believe this self-reflection should be at the core of each eventual college list, and our College Counseling Office is there to help you every step of the way.